crummy-boi/Recursive-Search-Target/README.md

 Note: Since I used a MacBook Pro, the directory path is based on Mac's pathway, not Windows or Linux

 This was an assignment for my CSS 143 class.

+Please do not copy my code without my permission.